BilalHassen/sweetnsavory/README.md

   assets/images/     Static images served as-is
 ```

-## Deployment notes
+## Deploy notes

-This is a standard Vite app:

-- Build output is generated in `dist/`
+- Vite outputs the production build to `dist/`.
-- If you deploy under a subpath (not a root domain), ensure your host is configured to serve the app from the correct base path.
+- If you deploy under a subpath, make sure the host is configured for SPA routing + the correct base path.

-## Client handoff
+## Handoff checklist

-If you’re handing this off to another developer, provide:
+When handing this project to someone else, share:

-- The deployment target (Netlify/Vercel/custom hosting)
-- Any required environment/base path details
+- Where it’s deployed (Netlify / Vercel / custom host)
+- The final domain + whether it’s hosted at `/` or a subpath
-- Where content updates will be coming from (static edits vs CMS later)
+- Who owns ongoing content updates (static edits vs CMS later)